-- necessary, any material tracked out of the site. - Avoid dry sweeping of large areas. - materials during transport. - surface as soon as reasonably practicable. - bowsers and regularly cleaned. - dust and mud prior to leaving the site where reasonably practicable). - facility and the site exit, wherever site size and layout permits. - Access gates to be located at least 10 m from receptors where possible. •
+- Use water-assisted dust sweeper(s) on the access and local roads, to remove, as necessary, any material tracked out of the site. - Avoid dry sweeping of large areas. - Ensure vehicles entering and leaving sites are covered to prevent escape of materials during transport. - Inspect on-site haul routes for integrity and instigate necessary repairs to the surface as soon as reasonably practicable. - Record all inspections of haul routes and any subsequent action in a site log book. - Install hard surfaced haul routes where practicable, which are regularly damped down in dry weather with fixed or mobile sprinkler systems, or mobile water bowsers and regularly cleaned. - Implement a wheel washing system (with rumble grids to dislodge accumulated dust and mud prior to leaving the site where reasonably practicable). - Ensure there is an adequate area of hard surfaced road between the wheel wash facility and the site exit, wherever site size and layout permits. - Access gates to be located at least 10 m from receptors where possible.